310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/monologue.md

 {% endbubble %}

 {% bubble Kanata %}
-yes. hehehe~ i’ve made many Families before i knew it… not that i ever Wished for any of it.
+yes. hehehe~ i have made many Families before i knew it… not that i ever Wished for any of it.

-god doesn’t Wish for things, after all.
+god does not Wish for things, after all.

-ah, but… that’s right… i’m not a god, am i?
+ah, but… that’s right… i am not a god, am i?

-chiaki told me that, but… i had always believed myself as such, so it’s still hard for me to shake off the thought…
+chiaki told me that, but… i had always believed myself as such, so it is still hard for me to shake off the thought…
 {% endbubble %}

 {% bubble Tetora %}